-The scientific objective of the URPP Language and Space covers three areas: constitution of research groups (i), development of linguistic research laboratories (ii) and initiation of concrete research projects (iii).
+The scientific objective of the URPP Language and Space covers three areas: (i) constitution of research groups, (ii) development of linguistic research infrastructure, and (iii) initiation of concrete research projects.

-(i) Constitution of research groups dedicated to two particularly relevant fields of language-space-intersections.
-These fields are linguistic areas and interactional spaces.
-Related to both of these fields there exist focused research groups from which research projects and publications emerge.
+(i) Constitution of research groups dedicated to particularly relevant fields of language-space-intersections.
+These fields are represented by the topics Language in Space, Space through Language, and Space in Language.
+Related to these topics there exist five focused research groups and three groups within the Language and Space Lab from which research projects and publications emerge.

-(ii) Development of linguistic research laboratories for the advancement of methodology and technology in language-space-research.
-Additionally to the already existing linguistic laboratories at UZH (Phonetic Laboratory and Psycholinguistics Laboratory), three further labs were set up: a corpuslinguistic laboratory (CorpusLab), an interdisciplinary laboratory conceived in coordination with colleagues from the Department of Geography (GISLab) and a videoanalytical laboratory (VideoLab).
+(ii) Development of linguistic research infrastructure for the advancement of methodology and technology in language-space-research.
+In addition to the already existing linguistic laboratories at UZH (Phonetics Laboratory, Psycholinguistics Laboratory, and Phonogram Archives), three more units were set up: a corpuslinguistic unit (Text), an interdisciplinary unit conceived in coordination with colleagues from the Department of Geography (SDS/Spatial Data Science, formerly GIS), and a videoanalytical unit (Video).

-(iii) Initiation of research projects within the two fields of interest (linguistic areas and interactional spaces).
-During the first funding period (2013-2016) several PhD and postdoc projects have been started.
-Additional doctoral positions were created by means of co-financing.
+(iii) Initiation of research projects within the three research topics of interest.
+Since 2013, several PhD and postdoctoral projects were initiated.
+Additional doctoral positions were created by means of co-financing and third party funding.
 One of the core responsibilities of the research groups is the preparation and supervision of these sub-projects.
-In doing so, they will support the advancement of young researchers.
+In doing so, they will support the advancement of early career researchers.